Military Mental Illness Education

 We work with the Veterans Administration and the Rock Island Arsenal to cooperatively offer this 6-session program.
 There is no cost to family members and caregivers of an adult loved one living with PTSD, traumatic brain injury or other mental health problems.

 NAMI Homefront is available as an online course to ensure social distancing.
 Please see the event calendar for more information on upcoming courses.
+This course is also available online each quarter.
 All of our programs are judgment-free, confidential, and safe zones.

 1 in 5 U.S. adults experiences a mental illness and 1 in 25 U.S. adults experiences a serious mental illness.
 But, nearly 1 in 4 active-duty members showed signs of a mental health condition according to a 2014 study in JAMA Psychiatry.